peacalm/cpp-luaw/README.md

 Features:
 * Set or get values from Lua
-* Eval string Lua expression in C++ to get values
+* Evaluate string Lua expression in C++ to get values
-* Detect variabls needed in expression
-* If a variable provider is provided, it can automatically seek variabls while evalurate expressions.
+* If a variable provider is provided, it can automatically seek variabls from provider while evaluate expressions.

 **Notice**: Type conversions may different to Lua!